quangthangisme/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2e.
-User inputs a contact name that contains number:
+User inputs a contact name that does not contain alphabets:
     * 2e1.
-TC displays the error message: `"Sorry, The contact name contains numbers, it should only contain alphabet characters"`.
+TC displays the error message: `"Sorry, The contact name does not contain alphabets."`.

       Use case ends.

 **Use case 18: Remove students/tutors from contacts**

 **MSS**
-1. Finds the student/teacher's contact with the given ID.
+1. Finds the contact with the given ID.
 2. TC removes the contact from the list of contacts.
 3. TC displays the message `"Successfully removed the contact of <name> (<contact>)(ID:<ID>)"`.